jucian0/posts/pub-sub-pattern.md

 ### Applying the analogy

-Let's understand how `Pub-Sub` works, though the analogy, the first thing that we need to understand is that the newspaper was the `Pub-Sub`, and the announcement was the event, and the email was the message, and the company was the publisher, and the employee was the subscriber.
+Let's understand how `Pub-Sub` works, the first thing that we need to understand is that the newspaper was the `Pub-Sub`, and the announcement was the event, and the email was the message, and the company was the publisher, and the employee was the subscriber.

-After the employers subscriptions, the companies dispatch the event, and the employees subscribed in the event receive the message.
-This example show us that the `Pub-Sub` is not about just one event, but many events, and the subscriber should subscribe in a specific event.
+After the candidates subscriptions, the companies dispatch the event, and the employees subscribed in the event receive the message.
+This example shows us that the `Pub-Sub` is not about just one event, but many events, and the subscriber should subscribe to a specific event.

-So, now we now how `Pub-Sub` works, and we can go on and implement it using javascript.
+So, now we know how `Pub-Sub` works, and we can go on and implement it using javascript.

 ## Implementing `Pub-Sub` with javascript

 The first thing that we need to implement is the PubSub class, this class will be the base of our implementation.
-So, lets do it:
+So, let's do it:

 ```javascript
 class PubSub {